Much like a biohazard hood; 2 principles are used in this example

-- negative pressure (pulling bad stuff away from you)
+- negative pressure (pulling bad particles away from you)

 - directionality shielding (a clear shield protects your face while you work; and all other 3 sides are shielded)

 In the most extreme situations a complete seal is formed.
 This doesn't work for emergent airways; we need something we can set on top of a patient in seconds; and get to work.
 It needs to be cheap, lightweight, and idiot proof.
-We need visability.
-We need to protect everyone in the room; and give the intubator the best visable window and flexibility to work.
+We need visibility.
+We need to protect everyone in the room; and give the intubator the best visible window and flexibility to work.

 Here is model one; the fastest and cheapest solution I could build in 5 minutes with stuff from a hardware store: